-This mock sugar free and keto banana bread is nothing short of incredible!
-Totally flavorful and moist, you’ll be hard-pressed to notice its actual lack of bananas!
+This low carb and keto banana bread is truly incredible (at 2g net carbs a slice!)!!
+Totally flavorful and moist, you’ll surely be hard-pressed to notice the actual lack of bananas.

 Completely Sugar-Free & Banana-less!

-So whip it up as a loaf or make as muffins.
+So whip it up as a loaf or make as muffins (and of course, cupcakes!).
 Make solo or add pecans, walnuts or chocolate chunks(!!).
-I’m thinking a pat of butter and drizzle of our keto salted caramel will go nicely too.
+I’m thinking a pat of butter and drizzle of our keto salted caramel will go nicely too ;)!

 Honestly, truly incredible at just 2g net carbs a slice!